-If there is a fuel joint on the motor, firmly connect the fuel line to the joint.
+If there is a fuel joint on the motor, align the fuel joint on the fuel line with the fuel joint on the motor and firmly connect the fuel line to the joint while pinching the joint.
 Then firmly connect the other end of the fuel line to the joint on the fuel tank.